ralph-uy-aes/homelab/tryhackme/fundamental-skills/linux-fundamentals-II.md

     - As soon as the system is restarted, `/tmp` is wiped
     - Kind of like a cache
     - Any user can write to this directory by default, very helpful for pen-testing and scripting

+#### Summary
+- I learned about SSH, flags and switches, filesystem commands, common directories, permissions and access control.
+Overall, very fundamental and was full of things that new Linux users should be familiar with.